 STC’s Ensemble Workshop productions are led by professional directors and actors and offer students the experience of participating in a fully-produced musical or play with sets, costumes, and lighting on either the STC Main Stage or the STC Pollock Stage.
 Students learn warm-up techniques, theatre etiquette, vocal projection, diction, singing, dancing, and acting, as well as collaboration skills as they work together to tell great stories.

-Auditions take place in October and November for the Winter Musical.
+Auditions take place in September for the Winter Musical.
 Auditions take place in February for the Spring Play.
 Please be sure to arrive 10-15 minutes early for your scheduled hour and remember that a parent must be present for the informational meeting at the top of the hour with our School of the Arts Director.
 Please expect to be here for a full hour, although it may take less time.
 The audition will take place at Sacramento Theatre Company.

 For auditions, we require the following: